 50/50 Joint Custody and Placement Schedules in Wisconsin

 In Wisconsin, joint legal custody or 50/50 custody gives both parents an equal share of the legal responsibilities of caring for their children.
 Joint physical custody maximizes the time the child has with both parents.
-Shared custody schedules work well in securing equal amounts of time the child has with each parent.
+Shared custody schedules work to give the child equal amounts with each parent.

 Child Placement Schedule

 Note: The terms “custody” and “placement” are often confused.
-Custody refers to the legal decision-making rights on behalf of the child and allows access to legal and medical information for the child.
+Custody refers to the ability to make major decisions on behalf of the child and gives access to legal and medical information for the child.
 Placement refers to the physical placement of the child, meaning where the child is at any given time.
 Placement is also called visitation in some instances.

 Joint Legal Custody